nidheedpanchal05/OOP_in_python/README.md

 Simple Python programs

 I upload some simple Python programs demonstarting the implementation of Object Oriented Programming concepts.
-Also some programs to perform CRUD operations using MySQL i. python
+Also some programs to perform CRUD operations using MySQL in python

 Thankyou for visiting